symbol/symbol-docs/source/guides/account/creating-and-opening-an-account.rst

 The **public key** is cryptographically derived from the private key and safe to be shared.
 In spite of that, it is preferable to share the **address**, which contains further information such as network and validity check.

-In case you already have a private key, it is not necessary to generate a new account:
+If you already have a private key, it is not necessary to generate a new account:

 .. example-code::